Titchfield: St Peter's Church, Titchfield

 Titchfield has long been a centre for business, with the village once having a small port.
 There were also tanneries (some of the buildings still exist), a market, a fair, brewers, craftsmen, traders and other business people.
 It is recorded that Henry V before Agincourt and Charles I before his imprisonment at Carisbrooke rested in the town.

 A Market Hall was built in Titchfield Square by the 3rd Earl of Southampton in the early 17th century.
 This was moved behind the Queen's Head Public House in 1810.
 In 1801 Titchfield had a population of almost 3,000.
 In 1865 a gas company provided gaslight to the village and in 1894 Titchfield was given a parish council.

 In 1970, with the market hall in a derelict state, it was bought by the Weald and Downland Open Air Museum.
 The entire hall was dismantled and moved to Singleton where it now stands restored in the centre of a new (old) village.

 At the 2001 census, the population of the village was estimated at 7,000.

+Civil parish

+In 1931 the parish had a population of 2,366.
+On 1 April 1932 the parish was abolished and merged with Fareham, part also went to form Curbridge.